BrainCOGS/U19-pipeline-python/README.md

   </details>

 ### Configuration

  #### Repository libraries installation and configuration

  + The following instructions will allow a user to access and fetch data from the database.

   ```bash
   conda activate <environment_name>
   cd U19-pipeline_python
   pip install -e .
   python initial_conf.py
   ```
-  (Username and password will be prompted at this moment: Princeton NETiD & NetiD password usually works)
+  (Username and password will be prompted at this moment: Princeton NETiD & NETiD password usually works)

-  + The `initial_conf.py`  script will store a local file with credtentials to access DB and configuration variables/filepaths.
+  + The `initial_conf.py`  script will store a global file with credentials to access DB and configuration variables/filepaths.
   + Now that the virtual modules are created to access the tables in the database, you can query and fetch from the database.

 ## Tutorials